Sewer56/nexus-what-i-want-to-build/docs/nx2.0.md

 With Nx2.0, ***you skip the redundant files entirely and download only the 48.2% that's actually new***.(1) That's not just faster — that's ***game changing***.
 { .annotate }

-1. And here's the kicker: those files are ***already smaller with Nx2.0's superior compression***, so you're downloading even less than 48.2% compared to today's full archives!
+1. And here's the kicker: those files are ***already smaller with Nx2.0's superior compression***, so you're downloading even less than 48.2% compared to today's status quo!

 ------